-Except where otherwise noted in this policy, primary responsibility for the maintenance and oversight of the collections resides with the Collection Development Team.
-Each academic department is assigned a liaison librarian to facilitate the selection and de-selection of materials appropriate to the research and teaching of that department.
+Except where otherwise noted in this policy, primary responsibility for the maintenance and oversight of the collections resides with the Collection Access & Technical Services department (CATS).
+Any member of the University Community may suggest items for purchase to the CATS department.
 The Collection Development Librarian makes the final decision with regard to these materials.
-Any member of the University Community may suggest items for purchase to their liaison librarian or to the Collection Development Team.
-Additional details regarding discrete collections are covered in the section Specific Policies for Discrete Collections.
+Additional details regarding discrete collections are covered in the section Specific Policies for Discrete Collections

 The development and management of The Libraries' collections are guided by this policy within the scope of available resources.
 The University allocates funds to the Libraries for the acquisition and processing of materials.
 The Collection Development Librarian has primary oversight over the collections budget, with additional oversight by the Dean of Libraries.
 The decisions regarding appropriate materials are made in consultation with Library and Departmental Faculty.
 Rather than being constrained by inflexible formulas, collections are regularly evaluated and collection adjustments are made, as needed.
 Inflationary costs from information vendors require an equal increase in library budgetary funds to maintain stable and on-going access to the information resources needed for the University's education and research missions.

 Scope of collection

 The Libraries' resources reflect the education and research of the University.
 The Libraries has a representative on the Undergraduate Studies Committee to keep abreast of changes in the curriculum.
 Links to current Undergraduate and Graduate degrees, majors, and options are provided below.